Vorting/DevOps_online_Dnipro_2021Q2/m1/task1.1/readme.md

-In my opinion, DevOps is an employee who can work beyond two structures: development and operations.
+In my opinion, DevOps is an employee who can work between two structures: development and operations.